ISO/IEC 23090-31 — MPEG-I Haptics Coding

 Dual input model

 The standard supports both descriptive (parametric) inputs—high-level tactile effects described in JSON—and PCM (signal-based) inputs—time-sampled vibration or force waveforms.
 Both are represented in two formats: the human-readable HJIF (Haptic JSON Interchange Format) and the binary packetized MIHS (MPEG-I Haptic Stream).
+The MIHS binary stream can be stored in a HMPG (Haptic MPEG) file.

 Hierarchical data structure